 The festival has lots of activities for

 We do have a strict Covid Mitigation Protocol.
 We stick to Malawi Government Rules and WHO guidelines.
 Therefore, we ask everybody to wash hands with soap for at least 20 seconds when entering a venue; there is hand sanitiser available.
-Wearing a mask is mandatory; no mask, no entry.

 Health & Safety